-Over the 2016-2018 time period, Alternative 4 would provide the lowest harvest limit (Table 4.3.1.1; summed ACL = 477,900 lbs ww).
+Over the 2016-2019 time period, Alternative 4 would provide the lowest harvest limit (Table 4.3.1.1; summed ACL = 477,900 lbs ww).
 This lower limit should reduce the removals of hogfish from the stock more than the other alternatives.
-Alternatives 2 and 3 would result in the highest summed ACL over the 2016-2018 time period (summed ACL of 658,000 and 657,000 lbs ww, respectively).
-Thus, Alternatives 2 and 3 would more adversely affect the hogfish stock than Alternative 4 through greater removals over this time period.
-The likelihood of overfishing if the ACL were exceeded would be lower under Alternative 4 than under Alternatives 2 and 3, further protecting the stock.
-Alternative 1 (No Action) would have intermediate effects to Alternatives 2 and 3, and Alternative 4 (Table 4.3.1.1).
+Alternatives 1 and 2 would result in similar but intermediate summed ACLs over the 2016-2019 time period (summed ACL of 624,000 and 658,000 lbs ww, respectively).
+Thus, Alternatives 1 (No Action) and 2 would have a greater adverse effect on the hogfish stock than Alternative 4 through greater removals over this time period.
+Preferred Alternative 3 would result in the highest summed ACLs over the 2016-2019 time period (876,000 lbs ww), and therefore the highest likelihood of overfishing if the ACL were exceeded (i.e., most adverse to the stock).
+However, this ACL is still below the average overfishing limit shown in Table 1.1.2.
+The likelihood of overfishing if the ACL were exceeded would be lowest under Alternative 4, and intermediate under Alternatives 1 and 2 (Table 4.3.1.1).

-As explained in Section 4.3.2.1, Options a and b determine whether or not an ACT should be established for Alternatives 2-4.
+As explained in Section 4.3.2.1, Preferred Option a and Option b determine whether or not an ACT should be established for Alternatives 2-4.
 Whether to set an ACT or not should have no additional effects on how Alternatives 1-4 influence the biological environment.
 This is because the current ACT (Alternative 1) is not being used to manage hogfish and no management measures constraining the hogfish harvest based on an ACT are being proposed in Amendment 43.